Supernova1114/Epic-Games-Library-Relinker/notes.md

 # Epic Games Relinker Project
+Used to relink games to the Epic Games Store Launcher.

+## Project Status:
+- Most of the functionality is not ready yet.
+(WIP)
+- Backup and restore functions for launcher manifest files are working.
+You can find these under `src/`

 ## Goal:
 - Make a system that allows for the relinking of games to the Epic Games Store Launcher.